Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Tokens.md

 Following are some details on the XML elements defined by the [ProvisioningTokens.xsd](Schemas/ProvisioningTokens.xsd) schema.

-#### getCertificate

-Anyone presented with a token, can send a request with this element to the provisioning server in order to get the public part of the corresponding X.509 certificate.
-Token is provided in `token` attribute.

-#### certificate

-Contains an X.509 certificate, BASE64 encoded.

 #### tokenChallenge

 The recipient of a token can challenge the sender, especially the first time a token is received from a given sender.
 The challenge consists of a BASE64 encoded encrypted binary challenge, that the sender needs to decrypt and return.
 In distributed transactions, where tokens are forwarded, challenges need to be forwarded to the original issuer of the request.
 Token being challenge is available in the `token` attribute.
+If encrypting a challenge for a Legal Identity token, the attributes `ln` and `ns` are used to specify the symmetric cipher used in the encryption, if different from AES-256, which is the default cipher.

 #### tokenChallengeResponse